top of page

 Noting the incorrect entity on a Contract of Sale can result in unnecessary expenses or even drastic consequences.
 Addressing these details upfront helps smooth the way for your SMSF property investment and helps ensure a compliant and successful SMSF property transaction.

 Finally, choose to work with an experienced SMSF law firm like ours for peace of mind.
-To explore how our team can assist you, please contact SMSF Intelligence for an introduction.

 Anne Vo at A